-Buttonhole Wheels - learn how to do this Modern Embroidery Technique
+Buttonhole Wheel - Learn This Modern Embroidery Technique

 This technique is a super fun way to create a circular design in your patterns!

 It can be used for flowers, wheels, abstract shapes and more.
 I just love the textured, round detail it adds to your patterns.

 Here’s how to stitch your own Buttonhole Wheel:

 Bring your needle up at the bottom of the circle outline.
 Draw through all the slack, so that your thread is secured on the back with your knot.

 Now poke your needle down in the middle of the circle, but before you pull through all the slack, leave a loop of working thread on the top.

 Tip:at this point, you can position the loop so that it’s sitting out to the right.

 Next, bring your needle back up on the outline of the circle, a stitch-length along, working in a counter-clockwise direction (to the right).

 But here’s the key – bring your needle up inside the loop of the working thread.